kk-0129/FloBox/README.md

 The FloBox package contains the most common, low-level data structures and utilities of the Flo software stack.

-The package can be divided into 3 functional groups:
+The package is divided into 3 functional groups (described in the sections below):
 * [Low-Level Logging, Serialisation, Threads and Timing](#logging)
 * [Basic Data-Type and Box Definitions](#basics)
 * [Remote Device Servers](#devices)

-These groups are described in the 3 subsections below.

 <h2 id="logging"> Low-Level Logging, Serialisation, Threads and Timing</h2>